tlevine/dada.pink/data-mining/index.md

 > Complex business models

-Tagebau Hambach is profitible only because of it combines its primary income as a power utility with several alternative business models.
+Tagebau Hambach is profitable only because of it combines its primary income as a power utility with several alternative business models.

 * Government subsidies